scaladays/scaladays.org/_posts/2025-04-25-meet-the-pc.md

 ![Zainab headshot](/assets/img/2025/program-committee/zainab-ali.jpg)

-Zainab is a functional polyglot and educator.
-As well as all things functional, she’s interested in the art of reasoning through concurrent systems.
+Zainab is a functional programming polyglot, educator and the author of Functional Stream Processing in Scala.
+She is a Scala ambassador, a community representative for the Scala Center, the organizer of the London Scala User Group and frequent OSS contributor.

 Visit [www.scaladays.org](https://www.scaladays.org) to purchase your tickets and learn more about this year's conference.